kevinsn/gulliver-mvc/README.md

 # Gulliver - MVC

-📎 A página desenvolvida foi a do login, localizada na home do site do projeto.
+📎 A página desenvolvida foi a de login, localizada na home do site do projeto.